 Innovation Will Shape Enterprise Cloud Computing in 2017

 A recent Forrester Research brief* outlines 10 key developments in cloud computing the researcher believes will shape the industry in 2017 – and how businesses can best respond to the developments.
 An Excellent read!
 The important takeaway for me was the emphasis on industry innovation and responsiveness to customer demands I detected in most of the 10 predictions.
 Below, I’ve extracted and summarized a few more takeaways from the brief, in my own words, and shared our current innovations in the space.
+There’s little doubt that innovation will shape enterprise cloud computing in 2017.

 1. Innovation breeds innovation